 System administrators can make a copy of a Survey (which does not copy survey response requests or the answers) and can edit a Survey’s name and dates as long (as long as no survey responses have been requested for that survey).

-System administrator can use the Survey Capture Settings to lock closed Survey Responses so that they are not editable without a required work role.
+System administrator can use the Survey Capture Settings to lock closed Survey Responses so that they are not editable or are only editable by users with the Survey Administrator work role.